noahgrant/resourcerer/README.md

 In this simplified example, only `props.itemId` is initially present at the url `items/<itemId>`, and since the UserModel depends on `props.userId` being present, that model won’t initially get fetched.
 Only the QueueItemModel gets fetched at first; it has the `provides` option, which is a map of `<string: function>`, where the string is the prop that it provides to the HOC wrapper, and the function is a private static ‘transform’ function&mdash;it takes its model as an argument and returns the value for the prop it provides.

-So, in this case, `getUserIdFromItem` is the transform function, which takes the `queueItemModel` as an argument and returns the userId that will be assigned to `props.userId` (or, more accurately, will be set as state for the HOC wrapper’s state wrapper as described in the previous section).
+So, in this case, `getUserIdFromItem` is the transform function, which takes the `queueItemModel` as an argument and returns the userId that will be assigned to `props.userId` (or, more accurately, will be set as state via `setResourceState` as described in the previous section).
 When the QueueItemModel resource returns, the transform function is invoked; at that point, `props.userId` exists, and the UserModel will be fetched.
 And we have serially requested our resources!

 One thing to note here is that while the `QUEUE_ITEM` resource is being fetched, the user resource is in a `PENDING` state, which is a special state that does not contribute to overall component `isLoading`/`hasErrored` states (though it will keep the component from being `hasLoaded`).
 At this point, the `QueueItemPage` in the example above is in a `LOADING` state (`isLoading === true`) because `QUEUE_ITEM` is loading.
 When it returns with the user id, the `USER` resource is put into a `LOADING` state, and the component then remains `isLoading === true` until it returns, after which the component has successfully loaded.
 If the `QUEUE_ITEM` resource happened to error, for some reason, the `USER` resource would never get out of its `PENDING` state, and the component would then take on the `ERROR` state (`hasErrored === true`) of `QUEUE_ITEM`.
 For more on `PENDING`, see [Thoughts on the PENDING State](/docs/advanced_topics.md#thoughts-on-the-pending-resource) in the [Advanced Topics document](/docs/advanced_topics.md).